-Type of message Summary of content Messages about actions undertaken against corruption Government success (Peiffer 5, Cheeseman and Peiffer 3)Citizen engagement and action (Peiffer 5) Messages about corruption as a moral issue Role of religious leaders (condemning corruption) (Peiffer and Walton 6, Cheeseman and Peiffer 3) Reminder of professional ethics, appealing to professional identity (Baez-Camargo et al. 2) Messages about the impact of corruption On local communities (Peiffer and Walton 6, Cheeseman and Peiffer 3) Messages about the illegality of corruption and sanctions Corruption is illegal (Peiffer and Walton 6) Bribery is punishable (Baez-Camargo et al. 2) Alluding to taxes (Cheeseman and Peiffer 3) Narrowly framed messages tailored to specific audiences Health workers emphasising professional ethics (Baez-Camargo et al. 2) Users of health facilities emphasising that gift-giving (euphemism for bribery) is corruption and is forbidden in the health facility (Baez-Camargo et al. 2)
+Type of message Summary of content Messages about actions undertaken against corruption Government success (Peiffer 5, Cheeseman and Peiffer 3)Citizen engagement and action (Peiffer 5) Messages about corruption as a moral issue Role of religious leaders (condemning corruption) (Peiffer and Walton 6, Cheeseman and Peiffer 3) Reminder of professional ethics, appealing to professional identity (Baez-Camargo et al. 2) Messages about the impact of corruption On local communities (Peiffer and Walton 6, Cheeseman and Peiffer 3) Messages about Corruption is illegal (Peiffer and Walton 6) the illegality of corruption and Bribery is punishable (Baez-Camargo et al. 2) sanctions Alluding to taxes (Cheeseman and Peiffer 3) Narrowly framed messages tailored to Health workers emphasising professional ethics (Baez-Camargo et al. 2) specific audiences Users of health facilities emphasising that gift-giving (euphemism for bribery) is corruption and is forbidden in the health facility (Baez-Camargo et al. 2)